Superconductivity of anomalous pseudospin: Superconducting states

 We observe that since a mirror-even gap function satisfies $[U_{M},\Delta]=0$, the interband gap components must vanish on the nodal plane, i.e. the pairing only involves particles from the same band.
 The general form of the BdG energy dispersion relation is then

 where intraband gap magnitude \(|\Delta_{\pm\pm}|^2=\frac{1}{4}\text{Tr}[|P_{\pm}\Delta P_{\pm}|^2]\) and \(\pm'\) is the particle-hole symmetry index which is independent of band index \(\pm\).
 Since there is no requirement that $|\Delta_{\pm\pm}|^2=0$, line nodes are therefore not expected on the nodal plane, but rather we should generically find two-gap behavior with different size gaps on the two bands.
 In contrast, for the mirror-odd gap functions we have $\{U_{M},\Delta\}=0$, so there is no intraband pairing on the nodal plane.
-The eigenenergies for this interband pairing state are then
+The general form of the eigenenergies for this interband pairing state is then